AIC is awaiting confirmation of its future ABFP funding (2020-2021).

-To be considered for support, entrepreneurs and their business projects must meet AIC's and its partner AFIs eligibility and investment criteria.
-There are four (4) key criteria that all applications from entrepreneurs must meet.
+To be considered for support, entrepreneurs and their business projects must meet AIC's and its participating AFIs eligibility and investment criteria.
+There are five (5) key criteria that all applications from entrepreneurs must meet.

 Indigenous entrepreneurs, age 18 or over and residing in southern Ontario may be considered.
 In addition to personal identifications, documents that demonstrate ancestry, qualifications and financial capacity are required.